MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 If you do not have an Anaconda installation: install [Anaconda Python for Windows](https://repo.continuum.io/archive/Anaconda3-4.1.1-Windows-x86_64.exe).
 You can follow the standard configuration given in the install program (InstallationType=JustMe; AddToPath=No; RegisterPython=No).
 In the following we assume you installed Python `Anaconda3 4.1.1` into `C:\local\Anaconda3-4.1.1-Windows-x86_64`.

+## OPTIONAL.
+CNTK UWP Build

+If you want to build the CNTK Evalaluation Library for UWP you need to follow the additional installation steps described [here](./Setup-UWP-Build-on-Windows.md)

 ### CNTK Python environments

 CNTK supports Python 2.7, Python 3.4, Python 3.5 and Python 3.6.
 We recommend you create a dedicated environment in your Python installation to work with CNTK.
 This way CNTK and the installed supporting packages won't impact any other Python project.
 We provide several files (`yml`-files) containing the description of required Python packages.
 The packages are located in the `scripts\install\windows` directory inside your CNTK clone.
 Please select the file matching your targeted Python version.